 10. How to be a great friend

 Yes, that’s right!
 Character lessons begin on the first day and continue throughout the entire school year.
 No matter the grade level, students need a refresher on how to treat their peers, how to befriend a new student, and what respect looks like in your classroom.
-Use a read aloud and a team building activity to introduce this concept and let the students take ownership!
+Use a read aloud and a team-building activity to introduce this concept and let the students take ownership!
+Plus, this easily lends itself towards building a positive classroom community.

 Each of these ideas focuses on the essentials for a safe first day.
 Other expectations such as behavioral, classroom care, and working expectations will be essential to teach as well.
 Don’t rush it – model and practice often!

 It is easy for us to assume the first day of school is over and our “teaching” time must now go to the curriculum.
 The first few weeks of school are essential to building a classroom that knows their expectations and can appropriately handle each transition.

 Grab your coffee and get ready to rock your first day!